zhouyou-gu/wireless-network-pyclass/README.md

 # wireless-network-class

-collections of python class implementations of wireless networks
+This repository contains a collection of python class implementations of wireless networks.
+The codes are implemented for a copy-paste-usage other than a module-import-usage.
+Optimization algorithms are not included in this repository.